justjinsu/opt_posco/README_PAPER_COMPLETION.md

 - **Key finding:** Even NZ2050 overshoots the 1,110 MtCO₂ budget (1,189.6 MtCO₂; +7\%), highlighting the need for complementary reforms.
 - **Policy gap:** NDCs scenario overshoots by 78\% (+870 MtCO₂) and Below2C by 54\% (+603 MtCO₂).
 - **Technology mix:** Net Zero relies on 51\% BF--BOF+CCUS and 36\% scrap-EAF in 2050; hydrogen does not enter at baseline costs.
+- **No-CCUS sensitivity:** Turning off capture under NZ2050 pushes cumulative emissions to 1,323.9 MtCO₂ (+19\%), lifts hydrogen DRI to a 36\% share, and raises cumulative ETS payments to \$43B.

 ### ✅ Visualizations
 - 8 high-quality publication-ready figures